Kxsssss/AUMCF_Sim/README.md

 - Win Ratio

 The implementation of these methods can be found in the files `jacc_helper.R` and `JACC_methods.R`.
 The main simulation script is `sim_comparison.R`.

+> Gregson, J., Stone, G.W., Bhatt, D.L., Packer, M., Anker, S.D., Zeller, C., et al. (2023).
+> Clinical Endpoints for Evaluating the Benefit of New Therapies in Cardiovascular Disease: A Consensus Statement from the Academic Research Consortium. *Journal of the American College of Cardiology*, 81(4), 389–401. https://doi.org/10.1016/j.jacc.2022.10.054

 ## Simulation inputs
 - `n`: integer, arm size $n$.